Oleh Tarasov: Biography

-Was born in Kropyvnytskyi, Ukraine.
-Graduated from Taras Shevchenko National University of Kyiv on the specialty of international business.
-From 2003 Tarasov worked as a foreign trade manager in the area of the export of agricultural products for ‘Soufflet Group’.

-In 2006 worked as a manager of the private enterprise “Ahroekstra”.
+Tarasov was born in Kropyvnytskyi, Ukraine.
+He graduated from Taras Shevchenko National University of Kyiv on the specialty of international business.
+From 2003, Tarasov worked as a foreign trade manager in the area of the export of agricultural products for ‘Soufflet Group’.
+In 2006, he worked as a manager of the private enterprise “Ahroekstra”.
 From June 2015 to August 2019 worked as a deputy director for foreign trade activities of “Ahroekstra”.
-In 2010 took part in people’s primaries of the party “Strong Ukraine” to the Kropyvnytskyi city council.
-Back then served as a deputy director of LLC “AHROSPETSSERVIS”.
-From 2012 Tarasov is a deputy head of the public organization ‘Ukrainian Agrarian Council’.
+In 2010, he took part in people’s primaries of the party “Strong Ukraine” to the Kropyvnytskyi city council.
+Back then, he served as a deputy director of LLC “AHROSPETSSERVIS”.
+From 2012, Tarasov is a deputy head of the public organization ‘Ukrainian Agrarian Council’.

 Political career

 In 2019 parliamentary elections was a candidate for people’s deputies from the political party ‘Servant of the People’, № 74 on the list.
 During the elections: a deputy director for foreign trade activities of “Ahroekstra”, non-party.
 Lives in Kropyvnytskyi.

-On 29 August 2019 Tarasov took the oath of a People’s Deputy of Ukraine.
-A member of the parliament.
+On 29 August 2019 Tarasov took the oath of a People’s Deputy of Ukraine, a member of the parliament.

 Faction: member of the "Servant of the People" political party parliamentary faction.

 Post: Chairperson of the Sub-committee on Improving the Structure of Public Administration in the Area of Agro-Industrial Complex of the Verkhovna Rada of Ukraine Committee on Agrarian and Land Policy.